 How To Refer

-- Become familiar with the services and staff of the CPDC so you will feel more comfortable advocating services. ("I know some people at the Counseling Center.
+- Become familiar with the services and staff of CAPS so you will feel more comfortable advocating services. ("I know some people at CAPS.
 I think you will find them helpful.")

 - Present counseling as a sign of health. ("You owe it to yourself to get support through this rough time.")